Nick-Marx/Godot/Pivot/README.md

 <br>

-\*I wanted to add this here in case anyone accuses me of retcon: All of my games are intended to build off each other and exist in the same 'universe'; Pivot is intended to be a meditative/mental practice tought to students in my 'Dream' settings\*
+Note: \*I wanted to add this here in case anyone accuses me of retcon: All of my games are intended to build off each other and exist in the same 'universe'; Pivot is intended to be a meditative/mental practice tought to students in my 'Dream' settings\*

 Note: GitHub MD sucks.
 It took me so many hours just to get this REAME formatted correctly and it still didn't turn out the way I wanted.